 Remember to ask the agent if there are any special conditions the vendor wants to place on the sale, such as an extended settlement due to their next residence not being available.

 Inside the Property

-- Check for signs of rising damp, such as rotting carpet or mould on the walls and ceiling.
+- Check for signs of rising dampness, such as rotting carpet or mould on the walls and ceiling.

 - Check the walls and ceilings for warps, cracks and any obvious damage.

 - Test the water pressure in hot and cold taps and check to see that water drains well – slow-flowing water may indicate blocked drains.